 The light and crispy tart shell gets topped first with a seasoned cream cheese mixture, and then with plenty of Traditional Smoked Salmon.
 Wild For Salmon’s Traditional Smoked Sockeye Salmon has the texture of cooked fish, which is different from the smoked salmon you might know as lox.
 It has a meaty texture and rich smoky flavor that adds such an incredible element to this tart.
 The sour cream lightens up the cream cheese just a bit, while the scallions, capers and lemon zest add a ton of flavor without overpowering the salmon, which is the true shining star.

 You can order this Traditional Smoked Salmon along with tons of other delicious wild Alaskan seafood directly from Wild For Salmon’s website and have it shipped right to your door.
-They’re generously offering my readers a 20% off discount, too!
-Just use promo code “Coley20” at checkout and the discount will be applied.
+They’re generously offering my readers a free smoked salmon sampler with purchase!
+Just use promo code “Coleygift” at checkout.

 With a box of frozen puff pastry and some Traditional Smoked Salmon in your freezer, along with a few other pantry staples, this delicious, crowd-pleasing smoked salmon puff pastry tart can be on your table in under 30 minutes!